Dental Conditions in Children: Effect on Health & Quality of Life

 • Acid formation

-• De-mineralisation
+• De-mineralization

 • Tooth Destruction

-What is Early Childhood Caries ?
+What is Early Childhood Caries?
+Dental Conditions in Children

 • Any primary tooth in a child aged six or less that has one or more decayed (cavitated or non-cavitated lesions), empty (cavitated) or filled tooth surfaces.